Thank God for no fly vacations!

 Families can find no fly vacations from Charleston to the Caribbean and The Bahamas, with limited itineraries to Bermuda.

-In far northeastern corner of the state, you will find the Jacksonville Cruise Port (JAXPORT).
+In the northeastern corner of the state, you will find the Jacksonville Cruise Port (JAXPORT).
 From here, families can board a Carnival Fun Ship to The Bahamas.

-Jacksonville is ideal for guests driving from North and South Carolina, as well as from Georgia.
+Jacksonville is ideal for guests driving from North and South Carolina, as well as from Georgia - and even Kentucky and Tennessee.

 Visiting Disney World, April 2016

-Port Canaveral is a popular cruising port, about fifty (50) miles east of Orlando.
+Port Canaveral is a popular cruising port, about forty-five (45) miles east of Orlando.

 Many people travel from all over the United States by train, bus or car to visit Walt Disney World.